-Classic CAH, usually first found in infancy or early childhood, is the most severe type of CAH.
+Classic CAH, usually first found in infancy or early childhood, is the most severe type.
 In one form of classic CAH, called “salt-wasting” (meaning the body has trouble keeping the right amount of salt in the blood), the adrenal glands do not make enough cortisol and aldosterone.
 If not found and treated, classic CAH can cause shock, coma, and death.
 In another form of classic CAH, called “non-salt wasting,” the enzyme shortage is less severe.
-The adrenal glands make enough aldosterone but not enough cortisol.

 Signs and symptoms

-In many cases, female infants are diagnosed at birth, because they have ambiguous genitalia (external sex organs that resemble male genitals) with normal internal female organs (ovaries and uterus).
+In many cases, female infants are diagnosed at birth, because they have ambiguous genitalia (external sex organs that resemble male genitals).
+However, they still have normal internal female organs (ovaries and uterus).

 A male infant with classic CAH usually appears normal at birth, although he may have an enlarged penis.
 After infancy, boys with classic CAH grow rapidly and show signs of early puberty.

-If infants are not diagnosed at birth, several weeks later they may show weight loss, dehydration, diarrhea, and heart problems.
+If infants are not diagnosed at birth, they may show weight loss, dehydration, diarrhea, and heart problems.
 They also may vomit frequently.

 The goals of treatment are to ensure proper hormone levels and promote normal growth and sexual development.
-Patients with classic CAH should have a team of health care providers, including specialists in pediatric endocrinology, pediatric urologic surgery, psychology, and genetics.
+Patients with classic CAH should have a team of health care providers, including specialists in pediatric endocrinology, pediatric urologic surgery, mental health care provider, and genetics.

-People with classic CAH need medicines called glucocorticoids to replace the cortisol their bodies can't make.
-Extra glucocorticoids may be needed during times of stress, such as when a patient has an infection.
-People with classic CAH, especially those with the salt-wasting form, also need medicines called mineralocorticoids.
+Individuals with classic CAH are treated with a medication called glucocorticoids to replace the cortisol their bodies can't make.
+Extra glucocorticoids may be needed during times of stress, such as when a patient is sick with an infection.
+Individuals with classic CAH, especially those with the salt-wasting form, also need medicines called mineralocorticoids.
 Newborns also may need sodium chloride (salt) supplements.

 Surgery can correct ambiguous genitalia in girls.
 Parents may choose to delay surgery until the child is old enough to help make the decision.

-Unlike classic CAH, nonclassic CAH is mild and not life threatening.
+Unlike classic CAH, the nonclassic form is mild and not life threatening.
 Signs and symptoms might not appear until childhood or adulthood.